IanPhilips/etherizebackend/README.md

 If you want callbacks from coinpayments/stripe and you're running this locally, use `ngrok` for an accessible ip address.

 `go run *.go -ip YOUR_CALLBACK_IP`

+If you're on the server, make sure your `bash_aliases` has the alias:
+`alias eth="sudo /usr/local/go/bin/go run ./*.go -ip https://api.etherize.io -mode production"`
+and in the application directory type: `eth`